Guy of Boulogne: Family

-Being a younger son, and therefore destined for the Church, Guy was sent to Paris, where he devoted himself to theology.
+Being a younger son, he was destined for the Church, and therefore Guy was sent to Paris, where he devoted himself to theology.
 He was especially close to the Dominicans of Paris.
 In his youth he was made Canon of Amiens.
 Guy held the post of Archdeacon of Flanders in the Church of Therouanne.
 He was also, at some point made Canon and Prebend of Liège, which he resigned by 27 January 1344.
 On 11 October 1340, Pope Benedict XII approved Guy's election as Archbishop of Lyon, and he was duly consecrated, but he held the Archbishopric for less than two years, surrendering it when he became a cardinal and moved to Avignon.